-When I say ‘Fairly Simple’ I mean it will be fairly simple as long as you know your way around the program that lets you do this kind of stuff with your photos.
-I use Photoshop Elements, but any program that lets you work with layers will do.
+This is a fairly simple way to turn a photo into a sketch, as long as you know your way around the program that lets you do this kind of stuff with your photos.
+I use Photoshop Elements or GIMP, but any program that lets you work with layers will do.
 (The following instructions may not be all that helpful if you don’t already know how to work with layers.)

 Open the photo with Photoshop Elements (or some such program, which may or may not use the same tools I describe below.)